torvalds/linux/Documentation/arch/arm64/booting.rst

-For the purposes of this document, we will use the term `boot loader` simply to define all software that executes on the CPU(s) before control is passed to the Linux kernel.
+For the purposes of this document, we will use the term `boot loader` simply to define all software that executes on the CPU(s) before control is passed to the GNU/Linux kernel.
 This may include secure monitor and hypervisor code, or it may just be a handful of instructions for preparing a minimal boot environment.